In my experience as a soft tissue therapist, I have worked with many individuals with various disabilities. These are some of my favourite people!

 One thing I have realised is that there is always something new to learn about disabilities and it most definitely doesn’t discriminate.
 I have treated individuals with congenital conditions, acquired conditions, the list goes on.
 I can safely say that every individual that I see is unique and massage therapy for them is not a luxury but a necessity.

-The type of massage varies, some require deep tissue remedial techniques to assist with mobility and pain control, others will need a more gentle approach to achieve the same outcome.
-There has shown to be a need for touch therapy or relaxation massage - this can be just as important as therapeutic massage as it can promote a relaxation response within the body which had been shown to help reduce pain levels in individuals.
+The type of massage for each individual varies, some require deep tissue remedial techniques to assist with mobility and pain control.
+While others will need a more gentle approach to achieve the same outcome.
+For many, there is a need for touch therapy or relaxation massage – which can be just as important as therapeutic massage as it can promote a relaxation response within the body.
+This response has proved effective in helping reduce pain levels in some individuals.
 The positive touch becomes even more important for clients who may have many medical appointments, which can lead to some unpleasant touch memories.

 When I first started treating individuals with disabilities it was a bit daunting.
 I had some training but I hadn’t been thrown in the deep end as such.
 I remember walking in and realising that this person just wants to feel better.
 Even though they can’t communicate that to me with words, their face and body language say it all.

 I also realised very quickly that I had better be good at reading these signs and having conversations with the carers and support workers who are with these individuals everyday.
 They are great at helping work out what these signals mean which is very important.
 Sometimes a smile doesn’t mean they’re happy!

 I learned I had to do more research about these conditions that I had heard and studied about but hadn’t seen.
 After witnessing some of the effects and the daily realities of these disabilities, it drove me to help in any way I could to make the lives of these individuals easier if only for a short period.